 "My gynecologist wouldn't perform the procedure, and 'too politicized' for the office was the reason.
 So I went to the outpatient office at the hospital.
 It was all very procedural—no one really looked at me.
 But I was painfully self-conscious in the waiting room.
 I was out in about two hours.
 I went home, slept, and was back at work the next day.
 I called [the father] about a week later to tell him.
 He said, 'How can you even be sure it's mine?'
 I hung up the phone and cried.
 The next day, he asked me to dinner to discuss and we talked about how it wasn't the right time.
 Two weeks later, he broke up with me for the last time, for good, and we have not seen each other since that night four years ago.

 "I've never felt closer to my mom than the day of my abortion.
 I came home from New York City to Long Island.
-Of course ashamed and a little bit scared, but for the first time probably since I was 11, I really just had this longing and this urgency of needing my mom.
-My mom and I are close, but I would not say we're friends, I would not say I confide in her—I love her—but I have aunts who I ask for advice from, grandmothers who I look up to.
-It was early enough in my pregnancy that I was able to get the pill.
-We went to a diner to eat something and take the first set that would force the abortion.
+My mom and I are close, but I would not say we're friends.
+I don't confide [in] her—I love her—but I have aunts I go to for advice and grandmothers I look up to.
+We are very much the opposite, me and my mom, and growing up, I felt like she just never really 'got it.'
+We went to a diner on Northern Boulevard, to eat something and take the first set of pills that would force the abortion.
 It was at that diner over fried eggs on whole wheat toast where my mom told me about her abortion.
-She was going through radiation at the time for breast cancer.
-I must have been 12.
+She was going through radiation at the time for breast cancer, I must have been 12-years-old.
 She aborted the pregnancy because there were no conclusive tests at the time of the effects of radiation on a pregnant woman's baby.
 She didn't want to take the chance, and never told me or my sister.
-Her mother took her, and she didn't tell my dad until months later.
-And here she was sitting across from me crying, not only because it was sad but because she finally felt comfortable sharing wisdom only women who have gone through this can share.
-You're relieved, but you feel guilty.
-You're feeling oddly responsible and pragmatic because you know you're not ready to have a child, but you feel careless and extremely reckless that you had let this happen.
+Here she was sitting across from me crying, not because she was disappointed in me, but because she was so happy she could share the wisdom only women who have gone through this situation can share.
+You feel relieved, but guilty.
+You feel pragmatic because you know you're not ready to have a child, but you feel reckless that you had let this happen.
 She knew it all.
 I've never felt luckier to have my mom that day."